Fast Website to Markdown & RAG JSONL Crawler avatar

 Share

-Turn public websites into clean Markdown and RAG-ready datasets.
-This Actor crawls user-supplied URLs, extracts readable page content, and saves structured page records plus a JSONL chunk export with metadata for retrieval systems.
+Turn public websites into clean Markdown and RAG-ready JSONL without wrestling with a broad web crawler.
+Paste a homepage or sitemap, set a page limit, and get structured page records plus chunk rows with stable source metadata for retrieval systems.
 Each page record includes metadata, headings, links, JSON-LD, visible emails and phones, extraction-quality stats, and text chunks.

 Use it for documentation sites, help centers, public knowledge bases, competitor content research, SEO audits, and AI search or chatbot projects.